PHYS 1101. General Physics Laboratory I. 1 Hour.

 Laboratory taken in conjunction with PHYS 4333.
 Students reproduce key experimental outcomes with lensing, reflection, interference and diffraction.
 Credit 1.

 PHYS 4331.
 Physics For Forensic Sciences.
 3 Hours.

 Forensic science makes use of a number of physical techniques.
-This course is designed to provide a student with an understanding of the physics used in forensic science that enhances the standard introductory physics course.
-Topics covered include interior and exterior ballistics, optics, stress and strain, elementary fluid mechanics.
+Students are provided with an understanding of the physics used in forensic science that enhances the standard introductory physics course.
+Topics covered may include interior and exterior ballistics, optics, stress and strain, elementary fluid mechanics.